 Medical Direction comes from Loyola University Medical Center EMS

-As a student based program, LUCEMS relies heavily upon volunteer students to step-up and help lead the program for the year.
+As a student based program, LUCEMS relies upon volunteer students to step-up and help lead the program for the year.
 Many of the things that LUCEMS has accomplished would not be possible if it were not for the exemplary work done by these directors.

 - 2008-2009: Greg Greene